Kamal1182/Blackcoffer-Visualization-Dashboard-TestAssignment/README.md

 ## Project Objectives
 - Create a MongoDB database from the provided JSON data (`jsondata.json`).
-- Develop a data visualization dashboard using the MEAN stack (MongoDB, Express.js, Angular, Node.js) or MERN stack (MongoDB, Express.js, React, Node.js) or React Native.
+- Develop a data visualization dashboard using the MEAN stack (MongoDB, Express.js, Angular, Node.js).
-- Utilize visualization libraries such as D3.js (recommended), Chart.js, FusionCharts, Plotly.js, Google Charts, Highcharts, etc.
+- Utilize visualization libraries D3.js is used.
 - Implement interactive graphs, charts, and visuals to generate insights from the data.
 - Incorporate various filters to enhance the user experience.